 Deploy the Deep Security Virtual Appliance with NSX Advanced or Enterprise

-Import the appliance into Deep Security Manager
+- Import appliance packages into Deep Security Manager

 - On Deep Security Manager, go to Administration > Updates > Software > Local.